isomerpages/moe-nls/_school/Student Information/Admission.md

 \* To facilitate the application, we encourage applicant eligible for the MOE FAS to apply for his/her MOE FAS application for 2023 at his/her primary school.
 If he/she has sibling in the same school or other sibling in other government or government-aided school (GGAS), please include him/her in his/her sibling’s FAS application.
 This will facilitate his/her MOE FAS application in NorthLight School.

 <img src="/images/Admission Level 2021.png" style="width:85%">

+**Other Information**

+1 \.  **School Hours**
+    Monday to Wednesday – 8.00 am to 2.45 pm
+    Thursday (CCA) – 8.00 am to 5.00 pm
+    Friday – 8.00 am to 12.30 pm

+Students are to be in the Hall for the flag-raising ceremony, which commences at 8.00am sharp.
+Students are advised to report 10 minutes earlier on Tuesday 3 Jan 2023 in the Multi-Purpose Hall at level 2.

+2 \.  **Course Commencement**
+    Day: Tuesday
+    Date: 3 January 2023